-If you’re lucky, and you’ve been HODLing major cryptocurrencies such as Bitcoin and Etherium for a while, you may remember waking up one day to find an extra random token routed to your wallet’s address.
-If so, Congratulations!
-You’ve had the pleasure of being the beneficiary of a cryptocurrency airdrop. [caption id="attachment_221" align="aligncenter" width="463"]
+If you’re lucky, and you’ve been HODling major cryptocurrencies such as Bitcoin and Ethereum for a while, you may remember waking up one day to find an extra random token routed to your wallet’s address.
+If so, congratulations!
+You’ve had the pleasure of being the beneficiary of a cryptocurrency airdrop.

 - A new blockchain project looking to raise awareness for a new coin will set a date for an airdrop.

-- At the pre-announced airdrop date, the project will take a “snapshot” of the blockchain the new coin is based on, and if the users who signed up on the airdrop list meet the minimum requirements (usually being prior owners of coins on the relevant blockchain), they get free tokens.
+- At the pre-announced airdrop date, the project will take a “snapshot” of the blockchain the new coin is based on.
+If the users who signed up on the airdrop list meet the minimum requirements (usually being prior owners of coins on the relevant blockchain), they get free tokens.

-- Marketing Promotions: As we discussed in our definition, drumming up hype and raising awareness are some of the main reasons behind a cryptocurrency airdrop.
+As we discussed in our definition, drumming up hype and raising awareness are some of the main reasons behind crypto airdrops.
 Typically this involves a series of conventional marketing promotions and social media outreach to tease the pending giveaway and signup users on a list.
 Then when the date arrives, those who signed up on the list receive their tokens.

 - Sign up for accounts on Twitter and Telegram.
 These are the two most popular platforms for announcing cryptocurrency airdrops.
 Being active in crypto communities on other popular social media channels can help expand your radar.
 Having an email address never hurts either.

 - Subscribe to and monitor the websites of popular airdrop groups such as CryptoAirdrops, AirdropAlert, and AirdropKing.
 They will tip you off to pending airdrops.

 - Follow the instructions of any airdrop promotions.
 The cryptocurrency enterprise hosting the airdrop will usually at a minimum require you to sign up on a list.